 - Member of the iHuman group

 - Member of the editorial board for the British Journal of Educational Technology

 - Lauren is a Fellow of the Higher Education Academy (FHEA)

-- Joint Research Cluster lead for the School of Education's Critical Psychology Research Cluster.
+- Research Cluster lead for the School of Education's Education and Psychology Research Cluster.